native-api/cpython/Doc/library/tkinter.rst

    commands and scripts in those instances, and add custom commands implemented in either Tcl or C. Each interpreter has an event queue, and there are facilities to send events to it and process them.
-   Unlike Python, Tcl's execution model is designed around cooperative multitasking, and Tkinter bridges this difference (see `Threading model`_ for details).
+   Tcl's execution model is very different from Python, and Tkinter bridges this difference (see `Threading model`_ for details).

+   Each :class:`Tk` object embeds its own Tcl interpreter instance.

+   Though :mod:`_tkinter` allows to execute entire Tcl scripts, Python bindings typically only run a single command at a time.

 Tk
-   Tk is a `Tcl package <http://wiki.tcl.tk/37432>`_ implemented in C that adds custom commands to create and manipulate GUI widgets.
-Each :class:`Tk` object embeds its own Tcl interpreter instance with Tk loaded into it.
-Tk's widgets are very customizable, though at the cost of a dated appearance.
-   Tk uses Tcl's event queue to generate and process GUI events.
+   Tk is a Tcl package implemented in C that adds custom commands to create and manipulate GUI widgets.
+The interpreter's event queue is used to generate and process GUI events for all widgets created by it.
+   Tk also has its own C interface.

+   Tcl can be used without Tk (and Tk needs to be explicitly loaded to make it available; :mod:`tkinter` does this automatically), though they are typically provided together, and "Tcl/Tk" is the name for the bundle.

 Ttk
    Themed Tk (Ttk) is a newer family of Tk widgets that provide a much better